IanMitchell/aquarius/README.md

 [Join our Discord Server!](http://discord.companyinc.company)

+## Announcements

+Very rarely we'll announce new features or planned downtime in the Discord server linked above.
+You can [follow to the announcement channel](https://support.discordapp.com/hc/en-us/articles/360028384531-Channel-Following-FAQ) to receive these notifications.

 ## Development

 For help with local development of the bot, check the [Getting Started Wiki Page](/wiki/Getting-Started).